valITino/SOC-9000/docs/00-prereqs.md

 pwsh -File .\scripts\install-prereqs.ps1
 ```

-If winget is missing, the script will warn and exit without making changes.
-The standalone installer script bundles this script so prerequisites are handled automatically.
+If winget is missing or a package fails to install, the script writes an error and exits.
+The standalone installer bundles this script and aborts if prerequisites cannot be installed.

 To build the self‑contained installer script and package the repository: